Brewtarget/brewtarget/dev-doc/database.markdown

 ### Update the existing tables
 You will still be responsible for handling the migration code in `DatabaseSchemaHelper`, as well as updating the Hop object itself to do the new work.
 This is work you would have had to do anyway, but all the rest (writing to the table, creating the table from scratch, etc) is now done.
 Instead of editing in 7 (or 8) places just to add the new column, you have to edit three.

+## New Tables
+This would be harder, but the general idea would be along these lines.

+### Define new schema header file
+You would need to define all the kprop and kcol constants.
+A new table is unlikely to be defined in BeerXML, but you should probably make sure your table can be exported to XML if needed (like `brewnotes` does, but `hop_in_inventory` doesn't).

+### Include the new header file in TableSchema
+You will want to add the new header file to TableSchema.cpp.

+### Create the new define method
+You will need to create the new define method like defineHopTable.
+Make sure you set the key, the properties and the foreign keys separately.
+Include any of the other object properties (like `m_childTable`) as needed.
+If they are not used (like equipment has no in recipe table), simply do nothing.
+They will default to the proper values.

+It is really important that your new class properly invoke the `Q_PROPERTY` macros correctly.
+There are some loops that expect to use the Qt Meta system to invoke getters and setters.
+If you do not set up the `Q_PROPERTY` correctly, bad things will happen.

+### Invoke the new define method
+In the DatbaseSchema class, make sure the new table is properly initialized in `loadTables`.

+### Do the rest of the work.
+You will need to create the necessary work as a migration, but most of the tasks can be handled easily enough -- using `generateCreateTable()` and `generateInsertRow()` will give you the strings required to create the new table in the database and to insert the new information.